Nykfel/ARTHROCIF/1. Screening of cifA and cifB and their predicted protein domains/Second_screen/Screening/README.md

-To identify cifA genes associated with each cifB, we screened the corresponding assemblies using reference CifA sequences from multiple phylogenetic types, including both bacterial and eukaryotic sequences.
+To identify cifA genes associated with each cifB, we screened the corresponding assemblies using both bacterial and eukaryotic CifA reference sequences.